Stephen Molumphy: Kerry

+Waterford

+In July 2026, Molumphy was appointed as the new Waterford Senior hurling manager on a three-year term.

 Army career

 Molumphy is currently a Lieutenant Colonel, a rank he was promoted to in 2023, in the Irish Army.
 He has spent nine months with the Bundeswehr (German Armed Forces) in Germany, served five months in Chad, served six months in Lebanon and was company commander in Syria in 2018.
 He has served in the 3rd Infantry Battalion in Stephens Barracks in Kilkenny, served as a HR Staff Officer in Defence Forces Headquarters, an instructor in the Military College in the Curragh Camp and served in the Nordic Battle Group in Sweden and as a staff officer in Brigade Operations in Collins Barracks in Cork.
 He was then appointed as Officer Commanding of Lynch Camp which resides outside Kilworth, County Cork.

 In summer 2020 Commandant Molumphy was selected to go to England for one year to complete the Advanced Command and Staff Course in the UK Defence Academy.
 In 2024, he was selected to serve with the EU military headquarters in Brussels for 12 months with his family.
+He works in the EU Military Assistance mission to Ukraine (EUMAM Ukraine).

+Mountaineering

+Molumphy is an avid mountain climber after completing several mountaineering course in the Irish military.
+Molumphy climbed Kilimanjaro, Tanszania (highest summit in Africa) in 2015 and Aconcagua, Argentina (highest summit in South America) in 2024.